Veeraj270/EnhancedTraceabilitySystemForApplications/README.md

 ## Summary

-The goal of the project is to develop a comprehensive system for the tracking of the production of Cakesmiths baked goods from their beginnings as raw ingredients, to their point of sale.
+The goal of the project is to develop a comprehensive system for the tracking of the production of Cakesmiths baked goods from their beginnings as raw ingredientTypes, to their point of sale.

 ## Expectation of Final Product
 The aim is to provide a piece of desktop software that provides accurate tracking of the production process, easy information retrieval, and intuitive visualization on the efficiency of their production lines.
 Aside from the desktop application, the system will also require an auxiliary platform for the real-time input of data during the production and delivery processes.